Issues with our housing bidding system

 Annual rent increase

-Rents and service charges for Tower Hamlets Council homes will be increasing from Monday 6 April 2026.
+Rents and service charges for Tower Hamlets Council homes will be increased on Monday 6 April 2026.

 Hardship Fund